Cosmetic products in a facility undergoing the required FDA registration.

 Before you even log into the registration portal, it’s smart to gather all the necessary documents and details in one place.
 This preparation will make the actual submission process much smoother and help you avoid errors that could cause delays.
 The required information covers everything from your facility’s physical location and ownership to the specific types of products you create.
 Each piece of data helps the FDA build a complete picture of the cosmetic landscape in the U.S. Let’s walk through exactly what you’ll need to have on hand.

-Facility and Owner Details
+Providing Your Facility and Owner Information

 First up, the basics.
 The FDA requires fundamental contact information for both the facility owner and the facility itself.
 You’ll need to provide the facility’s name, physical address, email address, and telephone number.
 This information must be precise and current, as it’s how the FDA will contact you with any questions or official notices.
 If you have an operator who is different from the owner, you’ll need to provide their contact information as well.
 Accuracy is key here, so double-check every detail before you submit.